JungDominik/HeartDisease/README.md

 # HeartDisease Classification
  Classification of patients with likelihood of heart disease

-This analysis is a slightly modified analysis of an existing Statquest Jupyter Notebook
+This analysis is a slightly modified version of an existing Statquest Jupyter Notebook

 ## Details
 - Jupyter Notebook (Static Version)